Our Story

 We quickly dove into the industry to learn everything we could about alpaca bloodlines, fiber quality, conformation, genetics, reproduction, and health.
 We visited other farms, attended shows, and did a whole lot of research.
 The more we learned, the more we loved alpacas and everything they offered.

 Our farm has transformed and continues to grow.
-In the spring of 2021, we finished building a second barn and on-site arm market.
-This addition gave us more room for alpacas, provided ample space for an onsite farm store, and offered room for educational events.
+In the spring of 2021, we finished building a second barn for our female alpacas and storefront.
+This addition gave us more room for alpacas and provided ample space for an onsite farm store.
 It also opened up an option for hosting interactive alpaca tours, so we could welcome the community to get up close and personal with the alpacas.

 Our Family